 How to Manage Your Finance as a Retiree in Greece?

 Opening a bank account in Greece is the best way to manage your finances when retiring in Greece.
-You also need to do it anyway since it’s required by law in order to extend your visa.
+You no longer have to keep a large deposit in a Greek bank to qualify for the retirement visa, but a local account still makes daily life and visa renewals much easier.

 After that, you can visit a bank of your choice with your residence permit (if you are non-EU), proof of address, and proof of income.
 Popular banks for expats include Alpha Bank, Eurobank, National Bank of Greece, and Piraeus Bank.